Part of Our Homebrew Tips and Tricks Series. Check out the complete list – Homebrewing Tips, Tricks & Shortcuts!

-The standard method of checking for kegerator CO2 leaks, it’s a generally a little more work, but still pretty easy… spray everything with Star San solution (diluted of course) and look for bubbles.
-That’s a great technique.
+For kegerator CO2 leaks, it’s a generally a little more work, but still pretty easy… spray everything with Star San [via Amazon] solution (diluted of course) and look for bubbles.

-The “pressure gauge method” can check the entire including gas QD connection and any connected tubing without soaking everything and the resulting clean up.
+Enter what I call the “pressure gauge method”.
+The pressure gauge method can check the entire keg including gas QD connection and any connected tubing without soaking everything and the resulting clean up.

 My process for that…

 - Charge your keg with CO2 as usual.
 Use your usual serving pressure.
-Overpressurizing can mask leaks that may otherwise show appear.
+Over-pressurizing can mask leaks that may otherwise show themselves.

 - Remove the CO2 line and replace with a pressure gauge or Spunding Valve – with the adjustable PRV set to a very high pressure so that not gas escapes.

 - After the pressure has stabilized.
 I mark the current pressure with a wax pencil, or you can just remember what it reads